 Through the sons of Rabbi Noson Gurary and Miriam Gurary, Rabbi Avrohom and Rabbi Moshe Gurary, and their spouses Chani Gurary and Rivka Gurary and the center on North Forest Road in Getzville and the Knesset Center in North Buffalo, they offer an array of services to college campus students as well as the general community.
 The Chabad House of Buffalo in Getzville is located near the Ellicot Creek footbridge, opposite the Wilkeson and Spaulding dorms at 2450 North Forest.
 It opened in 1976, and is also a short walk from the suburban Jewish Community Center.
 During the summer, Chabad House of Buffalo also operates a children’s day camp called Gan Israel Day Camp at the site.

 Rabbi Nosom Gurary and his wife were founders of Torah Temimah Day School of Buffalo that initially ran from within their home, and then at various locations around Buffalo.
 This organization has since expanded into Ohr Temimim, a merger of the former Torah Temimah and Jewish Heritage Day School at Buffalo and is located at its own site on Audubon Parkway.

 Contribute to this Page

-If you have materials you’d like to make available for expanding the history of Chabad House of Buffalo, please contact Chabad House of Buffalo.
+If you have materials you’d like to make available for expanding the history of Chabad of Buffalo, please contact Chabad of Buffalo.

-Our thanks to Rabbi Moshe Gurary to the Buffalo History Museum and the Foundation for Jewish Philanthropies for making images available for our use.
+Our thanks to Rabbi Moshe Gurary and to the Buffalo History Museum as well as the Foundation for Jewish Philanthropies for making images available for our use.